 - Birth to 7: development of the will

 It sets out to develop creativity, initiative, social responsibility and moral awareness in the child rather than merely filling the child with facts.

-Formal learning of the three R’s does not feature in the Steiner Early Years curriculum in the belief that a child will learn these skills more effectively when he/she has had plenty of time and opportunity to develop socially, emotionally and physically first in an enabling and harmonious environment.
+Formal learning of the three R’s does not feature in the Waldorf Early Years curriculum in the belief that a child will learn these skills more effectively when he/she has had plenty of time and opportunity to develop socially, emotionally and physically first in an enabling and harmonious environment.

 Our experience has shown that learning comes easily and joyfully when it is offered when a child is developmentally ready.

 The foundation skills in literacy and numeracy are laid through an environment focusing on hands-on activity and play and where language and communication are acquired through a rich oral tradition.